Mamie Hilyer: Early life

 Mamie Elizabeth Nichols was born in the District of Columbia on 20 December 1863.
 She married Andrew Franklin Hilyer, a businessman, author, and civil rights leader in 1886.
 The couple had a son, Gale Pillsbury Hilyer, born on 15 April 1891.
 Gale Hilyer attended Howard University, followed by the University of Minnesota, graduating in 1912 and becoming a lawyer.
-He helped to establish a NAACP branch in Minneapolis.
+He helped to establish an NAACP branch in Minneapolis.
 The Hilyers also had a daughter, Kathleen.

 An accomplished pianist and an 'active member of the city's black upper class', Mamie Hilyer became a devoted champion of 'good music' and its cultivation among Black Washingtonians.

 The Treble Clef Club

 In 1897, Hilyer founded the Treble Clef Club: an 'important group that offered leadership in the community by presenting annual concerts and encouraging young musicians'.
 The group brought together professional women musicians and teachers of music, interested in study and self-development.
 Hilyer herself described it in 1900 as 'a small band of married women who are music lovers'.
 Another founding member was Harriet Gibbs Marshall.

 With an emphasis on Black composers, the Treble Clef Club sought to bring the 'best music' to the community, becoming nationally lauded for their success.
 In Cultivating Music in America, Doris Evans McGinty describes the group as being 'probably an outgrowth of the black women's club movement':which was solidified with the founding of the National Association of Colored Women (NACW) in 1896.
 The motto of the NACW, "Lifting as We Climb," was important to black women.
 The implied commitment to social welfare programs and self-development became the raison d'être for the establishment not only of clubs but also of educational institutions in the early twentieth century.Its annual public recital was 'the only high-class musical entertainment that was given free in the city of Washington at that time'.
-In 1961, while still active, the Treble Clef club was described as having 'made notable contributions to the cultural life of Washington, D. C., during its long lifetime'.
+In 1961, while still active, the Treble Clef club was described as having 'made notable contributions to the cultural life of Washington, D.C., during its long lifetime'.